-Now that the weather is warming up and we're spending much more time outside in the beautiful Colorado sunshine it's time to start wearing sunblock more often.
-I don't like all of the chemicals that are in conventional sunscreens and they have been shown to be a cancer risk so I use natural sunscreens on myself and my children.
+Now that the weather is warming up and we’re spending much more time outside in the hot Colorado sunshine, it’s time to start wearing sunblock more often.

 When Block Island Organics asked me to write a review of their Baby Block I was thrilled for several reasons.
 First, it has natural ingredients.
 Second, I am very familiar with Block Island, Rhode Island.
 In fact, I have family that lives there.